-Remuneration for the CEO is determined by ATP's Supervisory Board upon recommendation from the Remuneration Committee.
+Remuneration for the CEO is determined by ATP's Supervisory Board upon recommendation from the Remuneration Committee, cf. section 11.1.
 Remuneration for other members of ATP's Group Management is determined by the Executive Committee on the recommendation of the CEO.